Tykay99/BurrowsWheeler/README.md

 ## How to run

-Utilize the Algs4 Library which can be located at https://algs4.cs.princeton.edu/code/
+Utilize the Algs4 Library (Princeton University Library developed for teaching computer science) which can be located at https://algs4.cs.princeton.edu/code/

 ## Purpose